Benchwork/jorani/README.md

+Just a copy to try and adapt as needed.

 Jorani is a Leave Management System developed in PHP/MySQL under an AGPL v3 licence.
 Jorani is designed to provide simple leave and overtime request workflows for small organizations.